-(a) Debt instruments (Chapters 25 and 26)
+a) Debt instruments (Chapters 26 and 27)

-The simplest financial instrument is undoubtedly the contract that ties a lender (investor) to a borrower (company).
+The simplest financial instrument is undoubtedly the contract that ties a lender (investor) to a borrower (the company).
 It represents a very strong commitment, not only to repay, but to repay with interest.
-Loans become financial securities when they are made negotiable on a secondary market (see p.
-7) and "listed".
+Loans become financial securities when they are made negotiable on a secondary market (see below) and "listed".
 Bonds and commercial paper fall into this category.

-A bond is a negotiable debt security representing a fraction of a borrowing contracted by a company, a financial institution or a sovereign state (Gilts in the UK, Bunds in Germany, etc.).

-Commercial paper is a negotiable debt security representing a fraction of a short-term borrowing (generally between 1 day and 2 years) contracted by a company.
+A bond is negotiable debt security representing a fraction of a borrowing contracted by an industrial company, a financial institution or a sovereign state (Gilts in the UK, Bunds in Germany, etc.).
+Commercial paper is a negotiable debt security representing a fraction of a short-term borrowing (generally between 1 day and 2 years) constructed by a company.
 If the company is a bank, the security will be called a certificate of deposit.
-Short-term sovereign debt instruments go by different names depending on the country; in Spain for example they are called Bonos del Estado, but Treasury Bills in the US and Bons du Trésor in France.
+Short-term sovereign debt instruments go by different names depending on the country; in Spain for example they are called Bonos del Estado.

 Strictly speaking, these investors do not assume any industrial risk.
-Their return is set contractually and may be fixed or floating (i.e. variable).
-If it is floating, it will be indexed on an interest rate and not on the results of the company.
+Their return is set contractually and may be fixed or variable.
+If it is variable, it will be indexed on an interest rate and not on the results of the company.

-We will see in Chapter 14 that the lender nevertheless assumes certain risks, namely the failure of the borrower to honour the debt contract.
+We will see later that the lender nevertheless assumes certain risks, namely the failure of the borrower to honour the debt contract.

-(b) Equity securities (Chapter 27)
+b) Equity securities (Chapter 28)